 If you've spent some time in the nonprofit sector, you've likely come across corporate giving programs.
 In short, companies give back to the causes their employees care about by offering philanthropic programs.

-Matching gifts represent just one of these programs.
+Matching gifts represent one of the most common programs.
 Through a matching gift program, companies offer to match their employees' donations, usually on a dollar-for-dollar basis.
 In other words, you can double some of the donations you're already receiving.

-1 in 3 donors they'd contribute a larger gift if they know they're match-eligible.
+1 in 3 donors say they'd contribute a larger gift if they know they're match-eligible.